ufosc/practice-repo/README.md

 **GitHub** - A web based Git repository hosting service.
 It's where we will be hosting our projects.

+**Commit** - A commit is an update to the code.
+It can do things like add files or modify sections of code.

+**Issues** - A bug or feature request you want to let the team know about.

 ### What you need

 Install Git here https://www.git-scm.com/downloads